 Congregational StewardshipEvents and Resources

-NEW!
 Narrative Budget Guide

 Looking to try something different with stewardship discussions in your congregation?
 If so, check out our Narrative Budget Guide.
 With a narrative budget, you tell—or better yet, show—members how their gifts are being used and the difference they’re making, using stories and photos to highlight the connection between mission, ministry, and means in your congregation.
 The budget then becomes part of a bigger congregational story about your life in Christ, not just a list of line-item figures.